-On December 17, 2020, the FERC issued a NOPR80 proposing to establish rules for incentive-based rate treatment for voluntary cybersecurity investments by a public utility for or in connection with the transmission or sale of electric energy subject to FERC jurisdiction, and rates or practices affecting or pertaining to such rates for the purpose of ensuring the reliability of the BPS.
+On December 17, 2020, the FERC issued a NOPR98 proposing to establish rules for incentive-based rate treatment for voluntary cybersecurity investments by a public utility for or in connection with the transmission or sale of electric energy subject to FERC jurisdiction, and rates or practices affecting or pertaining to such rates for the purpose of ensuring the reliability of the BPS.

 Comments on the Cyber security Incentives NOPR were due on or before April 6, 2021.
-Comments were filed by: NECPUC, APPA, EEI, <a href="EPSA, LPPC, NERC, NRECA, <a href="TAPS, Accenture, aDolus Inc. et al., 81 Alliant, Anterix, Bureau of Reclamation, CPUC, George Cotter, FERS, HitaChi ABB Power Grids, IECA, IECA<
+Comments were filed by: NECPUC, APPA, EEI, <a href="EPSA, LPPC, NERC, NRECA, TAPS, Accenture, aDolus Inc. et al., 99 Alliant, Anterix, Bureau of Reclamation, <a href="CA Dept of Water Resources State Water Project/CPUC, George Cotter, FERS, <a href="Hitchical Hitchical Hi